ortus-docs/commandbox-docs/getting_started_guide.md

 <img src="images/getting_started/box_icon.png" alt="CommandBox Icon">

 Now just double click the file from your GUI, or execute it via a console window.
 This will start a short, quick, one-time process of unpacking CommandBox into your user's home directory.
 Congratulations, CommandBox is now installed!
-You'll still run the same eecutable binary everytime you want to use the CLI, but the extraction process won't need to happen again.
+You'll still run the same executable binary every time you want to use the CLI, but the extraction process won't need to happen again.

 <img src="images/getting_started/first_run.png" alt="First Run">